-The CPI reports may be run at anytime during the year, and may be run more than once.
-Remember that CPI for the current year will not be loaded until approximately early February.
+The CP reports may be run at anytime during the year, and may be run more than once.
+Remember that CP data for the current year will not be loaded until approximately early February.
 Also keep in mind that only faculty members who are active as of the date you run the report will appear.

-Although only full-time faculty are eligible for CPI, both reports include full & part-time faculty members.
-This is so that Departments can use these reports to double-check that those members who should be receiving CPI are and that those members who are not eligible do not receive CPI.
+Although only full-time faculty are eligible for CPI & LOS CP, the HRMS reports include full & part-time faculty members.
+This is so that administrators can use these reports to double-check that those members who should be receiving CP & LOS CP are and that those members who are not eligible will not receive either award.
 The full/part-time status is noted in the column entitled “FTE” – full-time faculty will have an FTE of 1.